-The story is still as complicated as ever, so newcomers may find it difficult to get into Kingdom Hearts 3, particularly as its cutscenes can be incredibly long and cheesy, but for fans of the series it sheds light on some of the questions you’ll have had about Sora and his friends (and also his enemies) after the events of previous games.
+The story is still as complicated as ever, so newcomers may find it difficult to get into Kingdom Hearts 3, particularly as its cutscenes can be incredibly long and cheesy, but for fans of the series, it sheds light on some of the questions you’ll have had about Sora and his friends (and also his enemies) after the events of previous games.

-Read more in our Kingdom Hearts 3 review.
+Read our full Kingdom Hearts 3 review

 It's probably fair to say that Insomniac's PS4-exclusive Spider-Man game isn't the most original or innovative game on this list, but it makes up for it by being ridiculously fun to play around in.

 This open-world take on the wallcrawling superhero owes a ludicrously large debt to Rocksteady's Arkham Batman games - most obviously in the combat and stealth systems, which are lifted almost directly from those games, but also in the multi-villain story structure, open world mechanics, and even the traversal mechanics.

 For the most part it's merely an able imitator, but it's that traversal that brings Spidey into his own, building on Batman's foundation and elevating itself far above them: swinging around NYC is breathtakingly enjoyable, and it's easy to lose hours to nothing but webslinging, swooping between skyscrapers and only stopping for the odd selfie.